blurrycontour/zuul-gerrit/doc/source/user/config.rst

       unique projects with the same name, the canonical hostname for the project should be included (e.g., `git.example.com/foo`).

+   .. attr:: regex

+      Can be given instead of the ``name``.
+If given the project matches this regex against all known zuul projects.
+The regex is tested against both the project name and the canonical project name and matches if either fits.
+If zuul is configured with two or more unique projects with the same name, the regex should include the canonical hostname.
+If both ``regex`` and ``name`` are given only the ``name`` is taken into account.

    .. attr:: templates

       A list of :ref:`project-template` references; the